Berg0162/Simcline-V2/README.md

  *
 */
 ```
-Be aware of undesirebly <b>autoconnect</b> of Zwift with your trainer using ANT+ or BLE FTMS before <b>FTMS-MITM</b> can establish a connection: always <b>start</b> Zwift <b>AFTER</b> FTMS-MITM and trainer have connected successfully!
+Be aware of undesirebly <b>autoconnect</b> of Zwift with your trainer using ANT+ or BLE Smart before <b>FTMS-MITM</b> can establish a connection: always <b>start</b> Zwift <b>AFTER</b> FTMS-MITM and trainer have connected successfully!
 The <b>FTMS-MITM</b> code will than fail to connect, that does not help you getting representative results during the reconnaisance!
 Only one client can control at the same time: 2 captains on one ship is a recipe for disaster!
 See for more info [FAQ #1](https://github.com/Berg0162/Simcline-V2/blob/main/docs/Frequently_Asked_Questions.md#1) and [FAQ #6](https://github.com/Berg0162/Simcline-V2/blob/main/docs/Frequently_Asked_Questions.md#6)
 ```
-Please write down the MAC/Device Addresses of a) your Bluetooth Smart FTMS trainer and b) your Desktop/Laptop with Zwift.
+Please write down the MAC/Device Addresses of a) your Bluetooth Smart trainer and b) your Desktop/Laptop with Zwift.
 These are presented in the Serial Monitor log file when running the FTMS-MITM test code.
 This is for your own convenience since it helps you to identify later both devices!
 The FTMS-MITM detects the Mac addresses and stores these in ESP32 NVS (Non-Volatile-Storage) for later use to unmistakingly establish a BLE connection with the targeted devices.